-- For close-ups (like for example beauty pictures with fragment of face with cool makeup textures) you need to remember that it has a couple of feet minimum focus distance, so you would have to take all the faces in the frame and then crop = lose a lot of quality
+- For close-ups (like for example beauty pictures with fragments of faces with cool makeup textures) you need to remember that it has a couple of feet minimum focus distance, so you would have to take all the faces in the frame and then crop = lose a lot of quality

-- For landscape, remember it’s not zoom so you can either crop or walk by foot to build your frame, which is not always possible especially with mountains or lake
+- For landscape, remember it does not zoom so you can either crop or walk by foot to build your frame, which is not always possible, especially with mountains or lake

-- For fashion you will feel constant need for wider angle, especially if you work on location or in a small space like a diner or hotel room.
+- For fashion, you will feel a constant need for a wider angle, especially if you work on location or in a small space like a diner or hotel room.

-Other strong suit of this lens is that it’s small and unthreatening.
-So for example if you walk into a cafe and you didn’t talk to them about permit, with this lens you will be perceived as a group of friends having fun, not professional team, so you will have less complications with them allowing you to take pictures (if you don’t use flash or extra light and don’t unpack makeup on the table, if you do that you are pro again will be asked to get a permit).
+Another strong suit of this lens is that it’s small and unthreatening.
+So for example if you walk into a cafe and you didn’t talk to them about the permit, with this lens you will be perceived as a group of friends having fun, not a professional team, so you will have fewer complications with them allowing you to take pictures (if you don’t use flash or extra light and don’t unpack makeup on the table if you do that you are pro again will be asked to get a permit).

 So returning to the question asked: if you know you want to do portraits and you want to be able to play with the light you can get, 50mm 1.8 is your friend; if you are not sure what you want to do — macro, landscape, fashion, weddings, portrait — get 17–85mm 4–5.6, it’s inexpensive too.